90 YEARS. FROM TRADITION TO TECHNOLOGY.

 We hope you will enjoy browsing through these images and discoveries that may bring back memories of past events.

-1967 and beyond: 45 years of experience in the diving world; from sport diving (Tecnisub) to professional diving and the great depths (Subsea Oil Services-DRASS) to the world of military equipment: Midget Submarine, Chariots, Rescue MiniSub etc.
+1967 to present day: 53 years of technical experience in the diving industry; from sport diving (Tecnisub) to professional diving and the great depths (Subsea Oil Services-DRASS) to the world of military equipment: Midget Submarine, Chariots, Rescue MiniSub etc.

 What to say!
 It’s a little difficult to summarize so many adventures and fascinating experiences.